Martingale transport with homogeneous stock movements

-In terms of homogeneity, one has two choices: First, one can define the notion of homogeneity as in Definition \ref{def:Qhom} (ii) for each dimension $i = 1, ..., d$ individually.
+In terms of homogeneity, one has two choices: First, one can define the notion of homogeneity as in Definition \ref{def:Qhom} (ii) for each dimension $i = 1, \ldots, d$ individually.
 This is straightforward and sensible, and the resulting optimization problem remains convex.
 An alternative to take into consideration is to specify homogeneity jointly across dimensions, similarly to the martingale constraint.
-Then, Definition \ref{def:Qhom} is stated for $\mathbb{Q}\in \mathcal{P}((\mathbb{R}^d)^T)$, and $\mathbb{Q}_t \in \mathcal{P}(\mathbb{R}^d)$, etc. In this case however, convexity of the set of models $\mathbb{Q}$ becomes an issue.
-If only the individual one-dimensional marginals of $S_{t, i}$ are known, the set of models $\mathbb{Q}$ for the time-homogeneous multi-dimensional martingale optimal transport problem will not be convex.
-Hence, for financial purposes, the first alternative is more suitable.
+Then, Definition \ref{def:Qhom} is stated for $\mathbb{Q}\in \mathcal{P}((\mathbb{R}^d)^T)$, and $\mathbb{Q}_t \in \mathcal{P}(\mathbb{R}^d)$, etc. In this case however, convexity of the set of models becomes an issue.
+If only the individual one-dimensional marginals of $S_{t, i}$ are known, the set of time-homogeneous multi-dimensional martingale optimal transport measures will not be convex.\footnote{Intuitively, the same reason as for $\mathcal{P}_{\rm hom}(\mathbb{R}^T)$ applies, see Remark \ref{remark:basics} (ii).
+If the complete marginals at a time point are not fixed, taking the convex combinations of joint distributions no longer corresponds to convex combinations of transition kernels.} Hence, for mathematical purposes, the first alternative is more suitable.